3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

     assert x == [0] * 8
 ```

-After running the test code I immediatelly got an error, logic analyzer shows
+After running the test code, I immediately got an error, the logic analyzer
-this:
+showing:

 ![](/img/stm32-spi-failure.png)

-I can see here two problems: the first problem is that MISO goes high between
+There are two problems here.
+The first problem is that the CS pin goes high
-header, wait states and payload (MISO high in the middle of a transfer cancels
+between the header, wait states, and payload.
+This was my oversight, but fixing
+it is not critical as it currently does not affect communication - deasserting
+the CS pin should abort the transaction, but we don't handle this yet.
+Linux's
+`spidev` drivers can be instructed not to deassert CS, but this is not supported
+by the bindings I'm using, so let's just postpone the fix.

-the transfers).
-The second, far worse problem, is that Nucleo transmits wrong
+The other problem is with the transmission itself - Nucleo transmits wrong data
-data (0xff) instead of (0x01).
+(0xff) instead of 0x01 during the wait state.

-To solve the problem I went a step back, I hardcoded a few data patterns to
+To solve the problem, I went a step back.
+I hardcoded a few data patterns to
-replicate transfer sequence:
+replicate the transfer sequence:

 ```c
 struct pattern {